kethanreddy419/NatureNET/README.md

 # Development Process

 We want to stablize development process using feature branches, pull request, and merge.
-So, We create new feature branches off of the dev branch and merge to the dev branch
+So, we create new feature branches off of the dev branch and merge to the dev branch

 branches:
 * `main`: stable product branch
 * `dev`: default branch for development
+* `feature branches`: you will create these off of the `dev` and merge to `dev`

 ***
 ## Intialization